Kåre Conradi

 Kåre Conradi (born 11 January 1972) is a Norwegian actor.

 Conradi was born in Asker and he is a graduate of the Norwegian Theatre Academy and the London Academy of Music and Dramatic Art.
 He made his stage debut at Oslo Nye Teater in 1989, was employed at the Nationaltheatret from 1995, and also had a stint at Trøndelag Teater.
 In 2016, he won a Hedda Award for best male actor.

 On television, Conradi has appeared in Clique, W1A, Heimebane (Home Ground) and Shetland among other roles.
-He has been starring in Norwegian historical comedy Norsemen since 2016.
+He starred in Norwegian historical comedy Norsemen from 2016 to 2020.